SECPS/TraVarT-DOPLERPlugin/README.md

 - The `PrettyPrinter` is responsible for transforming a Dopler decision model into different representations like a table

 ## Transformations
-The `Transformer` uses is divided into two parts:
+The `Transformer` functionality is divided into two parts:
 1. A Dopler to UVL part that converts a Dopler decision model to an UVL feature model
 2. An UVL to Dopler part that converts an UVL feature model to a Dopler decision model